MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-releaseburndown.md

 ## Sample queries

-The queries in this section show how to generate burndown charts of work items based on historical.
+The queries in this section show how to generate burndown charts of work items based on historical data.
 All of these queries specify the `WorkItemSnapshot` entity set.

 [!INCLUDE [temp](includes/query-filters-work-items.md)]